Milk for toddlers

 Calcium is needed for strong, healthy bones and teeth.
 Toddler’s bones are growing all the time.
 They need a lot of calcium.

-- The best sources of calcium are cow’s milk, yoghurt, custard, cheese and soy milk with added calcium.
+- The best sources of calcium are cow’s milk, yoghurt, custard, cheese or a calcium fortified milk.

 - Children 1 to 3 years need about 500 mg of calcium per day, while children 4 to 8 years need about 700 mg.